21-DOT-DEV/swift-secp256k1/README.md

 # 🔐 secp256k1.swift [![Build Status](https://app.bitrise.io/app/ef44aebd8443b33b/status.svg?token=oDGzN3bMEwseXF_5MQUsTg&branch=main)](https://app.bitrise.io/app/ef44aebd8443b33b)
-Swift bindings library for ECDSA signatures and secret/public key operations using the [libsecp256k1](https://github.com/bitcoin-core/secp256k1) C library.
+Swift bindings library for ECDSA signatures and secret/public key operations using [libsecp256k1](https://github.com/bitcoin-core/secp256k1).

 # Objective
 This library aims to be a lightweight dependency for clients and wrapper libraries to include ECDSA functionality.

-This package targets the default git branch of secp256k1 and aims to stay up-to-date without using a mirrored repository.
+This package is set to the default git branch of secp256k1 and aims to stay up-to-date without using a mirrored repository.
+An extra module is available for convenience functionality.

 # Getting Started